Peter Garnavich: Career and research

-Garnavich has been a co-author on over 900 papers, a first author on over 200 papers, and has an h-index of 99 according to Google Scholar.
+Garnavich has been a co-author on over 1000 publications, an author on over 300 refereed papers, and has an h-index of 99 according to Google Scholar.

 Garnavich served as a research associate at the Space Telescope Science Institute (STSI) from 1983 to 1985.
 He worked with Barry Lasker on the Guide Star Catalog for the Hubble Space Telescope.

 Following the completion of his Ph.D., Garnavich was a postdoctoral fellow at Dominion Astrophysical Observatory from 1992 to 1995.
 He used the 72-inch Plaskett telescope to measure the age and distance of open star cluster NGC 6791.
 Garnavich also obtained spectra of bright supernova SN 1993J located in nearby galaxy M81.

 Garnavich was also a fellow at the Center for Astrophysics | Harvard & Smithsonian from 1995 to 1999.
 In 1998, Garnavich led a team that used the Hubble Space Telescope to observe three distant high-redshift supernovae, the first published results of the High-Z Supernova Search Team.
 The supernova observations indicated that the universe was not slowing down in its expansion and would potentially expand forever.
 These images were also featured on the January 14, 1998 Astronomy Picture of the Day internet site.

 Garnavich was a key member of the High-Z Supernova Search Team that discovered the acceleration of the expansion of the universe.
 That discovery was awarded the 2011 Nobel Prize in Physics, and the prize was given to High-Z team leader Brian Schmidt and team member Adam Reiss.
 Also receiving the prize was Saul Perlmutter of the Supernova Cosmology Project.

 The High-Z Supernova Team, Nobel Prize ceremony, 2011.
 Peter Garnavich is second from the right.

 Also while at the Center for Astrophysics, Garnavich began to collaborate with Kris Stanek to study the origin of enigmatic gamma ray bursts (GRB).
 These distant explosions, among the most powerful in the universe, were thought to be linked to supernovae, but confirmation of this relationship was needed.
 Garnavich and Stanek detected features attributed to a supernova in the spectrum of "nearby" (6-billion light years) gamma ray burst GRB 011121 which was observed in 2001.
 Their results linked gamma ray bursts with supernovae.
 As with this result, observations of GRB 030329 in 2003 led Garnavich to suggest that the progenitor star was likely a hypernova, an exploding star of mass 20-50 times that of the Sun.
 In 2005, after joining the faculty of the University of Notre Dame, Garnavich used the Spitzer Space Telescope to measure the heat (afterglow) in far-infrared of another gamma ray burst, GRB 050525a.